valsora/ppGroup5MobileApp/README.md

 # ppGroup5MobileApp
-These are instructions for mobile app:
+There are instructions for mobile app: